Biden will deliver a rare Oval Office address as he seeks billions of dollars for Israel and Ukraine

 The White House plans to formally unveil Biden’s supplemental request on Friday, according to two officials familiar with the plans, although the timing could change.

-The Senate plans to move quickly on Biden’s request, hoping that it creates pressure on the Republican-controlled House to resolve its leadership drama and return to legislating.
+The Senate plans to move quickly on Biden’s proposal, hoping that it creates pressure on the Republican-controlled House to resolve its leadership drama and return to legislating.

+However, there are disagreements within the Senate on how to move forward.
+Eight Republicans, led by Kansas Sen. Roger Marshall, said they did not want to combine assistance for Ukraine and Israel in the same legislation.

+“These are two separate and unrelated conflicts and it would be wrong to leverage support of aid to Israel in an attempt to get additional aid for Ukraine across the finish line,” they wrote in a letter.

 Although there was a lull in migrant arrivals to the U.S. after the start of new asylum restrictions in May, illegal crossings topped a daily average of more than 8,000 last month.

-“There’s a huge need to reimburse for the costs of processing,” said Sen. Chris Murphy, D-Conn., who leads a Senate panel that oversees funding for the Department of Homeland Security.
+“There’s a huge need to reimburse for the costs of processing,” said Sen. Chris Murphy, a Connecticut Democrat who leads a Senate panel that oversees funding for the Department of Homeland Security.
 “So it’s personnel costs, it’s soft-sided facilities, it’s transportation costs.”

+He was wary, however, of any effort to overhaul border policy — a historically intractable issue — during a debate over spending.

+"How are we going to settle our differences over immigration in the next two weeks?”
+Murphy said.
+“This is a supplemental funding bill.
+The minute you start loading it up with policies, that sounds like a plan to fail.”

 Biden's decision to include funding for Taiwan in his proposal is a nod toward the potential for another international conflict.
 China wants to reunify the self-governing island with the mainland, a goal that could be carried out through force.